-

 For existing services, this means that agencies must have mechanisms in place to ensure the service is safe, counters scams and misinformation and provides transparency and feedback loops by users.

-• The service has measures to counter scams and misinformation:
+The service has measures in place to counter scams and misinformation.

 Optional